vinayyadav6054/devTinder/homework.md

 - JS object vs JSON (difference)
 - Add the express.json middleware to your app
-- Make your signup API dynamic to recieve data from the end user
+- Make your signup API dynamic to recieve data from the end user(postman)